calpoly-iandunn/csc473/project/part6.md

 - Support all prior rendering requirements
 - Compute **global illumination** using Monte Carlo ray tracing
-  - Please use 128 cosine weighted sample rays on your hemisphere for the first bounce (though make this parameter configurable)
+  - Use 64 stratified cosine-weighted sample rays on your hemisphere for the first bounce (though make this parameter configurable)
-  - Use 32 cosine weighted sample rays on your hemisphere for the second bounce (though make this parameter configurable)
+  - Use 16 stratified cosine-weighted sample rays on your hemisphere for the second bounce (though make this parameter configurable)

 You will also need to create your own visually interesting scene that you render and submit the `.pov` file.